wavemotion-dave/A7800DS/README.md

  All popular bank-switching schemes are supported including an extra 16K of RAM at 4000h.
  Pokey support at 4000h, 800h and 450h - change this in Configuration if it's not auto-detected.

- Starting with version 4.3, the new Banksets scheme is fully supported - this new banking/memory handling is designed for homebrew authors to provide increased ROM density and improved packing and access of graphics data vs code.
+ The new Banksets scheme is fully supported - this new banking/memory handling is designed for homebrew authors to provide increased ROM density and improved packing and access of graphics data vs code.
 This allows for games that would have been difficult or impossible without the scheme.
 See http://7800.8bitdev.org/index.php/Bankset_Bankswitching for more details.

  Add highscore.rom for 7800 High Score saving.
 This can be in /roms/bios, /data/bios
  or in the same directory as the emulator.
 It's worth the effort to track down the highscore.rom file!